cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 _single_ client.
-For example, one would need a billion impersonation attempts to reduce security by 15 bits and a trillion to reduce it by 20 bits - and most curves will not even allow for such attacks in the first place (note that this theoretical loss of security is with respect to computing discrete logarithms, not in reducing the password strength).
+For example, one would need a billion impersonation attempts to reduce security by 15 bits and a trillion to reduce it by 20 bits - and most curves will not even allow for such attacks in the first place (note that this theoretical loss of security concerns computing discrete logarithms, not reducing the password strength).

-(\*) Some examples (courtesy of Dan Brown): For P-384, 2^90 calls reduce security from 192 to 147 bits; for NIST P-256 the options are 6-bit reduction with 2153 OPRF calls, about 14 bit reduction with 187 million calls and 20 bits with a trillion calls.
+(\*) Some examples (courtesy of Dan Brown): For P-384, 2^90 calls reduce security from 192 to 147 bits; for NIST P-256 the options are 6-bit reduction with 2153 OPRF calls, about 14-bit reduction with 187 million calls and 20 bits with a trillion calls.
 For Curve25519, attacks are completely infeasible (require over 2^100 calls) but its twist form allows an attack with 25759 calls that reduces security by 7 bits and one with